 In practice, housings costs for "norm-space" depend further on the detailed rules by municipalities.
 In our case we approximate these with actual costs related to dwelling in proportion to housing size and applying an upper limit to avoid unreasonably large housing costs.
-We currently use the average actual housing cost from registry data as a ceiling, which was 122 EUR in 2016, 133 EUR in 2017, 143 EUR in 2018, 156 EUR in 2019 and 162 EUR in 2020.
-For 2021, the 2020 figure is adjusted with the CPI forecast.
+We currently use the average actual housing cost from registry data as a ceiling, which was 122 EUR in 2016, 133 EUR in 2017, 143 EUR in 2018, 156 EUR in 2019,162 EUR in 2020 and 176 EUR in 2021.
+For 2022, the 2021 figure is adjusted with the CPI forecast.

-Total housing cost variable includes also mortgage interest payments which hence must be deducted here.
+Total housing cost variable also includes mortgage interest payments which hence must be deducted here.
 Note that while housing costs in EU-SILC refer to the average monthly costs of the interview year then mortgage interest payments refer to annual figures of the income year.
-Either because of this or recall errors total monthly housing costs are sometimes smaller than monthly mortgage interest payments and in these cases, we have scaled up the housing costs to the level of mortgage interest payments.
+Either because of this or recall errors total monthly housing costs are sometimes smaller than monthly mortgage interest payments and, in these cases, we have scaled up the housing costs to the level of mortgage interest payments.